Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 A^\star, B^\star = \min_{A,B} \sum_i \sum_j D_{ij} \times A_{ij}
 $$

 After solving this integer program, the non-zero entries of $B$ represent the centroids and the non-zero elements in the corresponding columns in $A$ represent the members of that cluster.
+In the example in Figure 3, the clusters are time series 1, **2**, 5 and 3, **4** with the bold time series being the centorids.

 Finding global optimality can increase the computation time, depending on the number of time series within the dataset and DTW distances.
 Therefore there is also a built in feature to cluster using k-Medoids, as is used in other packages such as DTAIDistance. k-Medoids is often quicker as it is an iterative method, however it is subject to getting stuck in local optima.
 The table in [Comparison](#comparison) shows the timing and memory performance of both MIP clustering and k-Medoids clustering cmpared to other packages.